Bruce Milne: Career

 In the late '90s when Roger Grierson moved from PolyGram to Festival Records, the Australian major label owned by Rupert Murdoch, he offered Milne a label deal, and thus Reliant Records was born.
 Reliant signed bands like the Underground Lovers and Gerling, and in 1999 released the debut solo album by Milne's old schoolmate and former Birthday Party guitarist Rowland S. Howard, Teenage Snuff Film.
-Reliant folded when Milne moved to EMI to take up an A&R position, and when that fizzled out, in 2002, he went into partnership with Steve Stavrakis, who'd previously headed Waterfront Records in Sydney, and the pair launched In-Fidelity Records.
-In-Fidelity was an important label in the early 2000s, signing such acts as the Datsuns, Dan Kelly, the Drones, the Dirtbombs, Japan's Guitar Wolf and others.
+Reliant folded when Milne moved to EMI to take up an A&R position.
+In 2002, he went into partnership with Steve Stavrakis, who'd previously headed Waterfront Records in Sydney, and the pair launched In-Fidelity Records which signed The Datsuns, Dan Kelly, The Drones, The Dirtbombs, Japan's Guitar Wolf and others.

-After gaining experience running the venue the International Bar in Melbourne's Chinatown, Milne took over the Tote Hotel in Collingwood, which was by then already a favorite watering-hole on the Melbourne live circuit.
+After gaining experience running the venue the International Bar in Melbourne's Chinatown, Milne took over The Tote Hotel in Collingwood.
 But with the government trying to stamp out rowdy late-night behaviour in the city, the Tote was made a scapegoat, and Liquor Licensing Victoria forced it to shut down.
-The closure of the Tote in 2010 became a cause celebre and not just in Melbourne but throughout the country, forcing state governments to re-think the worth of a vibrant music culture and night-time economy.
+The closure of the Tote in 2010 became a cause celebre forcing state governments to re-think the worth of a vibrant music culture and night-time economy.
 "The Tote can't be saved," Milne said to the crowd outside the pub at a massive rally on its last night, "but live music in Melbourne can."

-With such bodies as Music Victoria and SLAM (Save Live Australian Music) supporting it the Melbourne circuit survived, to thrive in fact, and even the Tote itself was eventually resurrected too.
-But Bruce Milne was the martyr to the cause and he was financially decimated.
+With the support of Music Victoria and SLAM (Save Live Australian Music), the Melbourne circuit survived and the Tote reopened.
+However, Milne suffered financial difficulties as fallout from the Tote's closure and was forced to sell his record collection.

-Milne has subsequently bounced back, however, returning to Greville St in Prahran, where he'd previously had Kill City, to go into the Greville Records store there, and he has returned, again, to 3RRR, to present the Sunday night show Where Yo Is.

-Milne is married and lives in Melbourne and is also currently hosting bus tours about Melbourne's music history with Mary Mihelakos and Australian Music Vault.
+He now works at Greville Records in Prahran, Victoria, runs bus tours about Melbourne's live music history and hosts the Sunday night show Where Yo Is on 3RRR.